Knuckl3h3ad/qr-code-challenge/README.md

-# JT - QR Code Challenge
+# JT - QR Code Component

 This is a solution to the [QR Code challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).